-Individually, participants are first pushed to identify what it is they want, recognize what has been getting in the way, and forge all this into specific goals.
+Individually, participants are first encouraged to identify academic, career and life goals.
 These goals are then tried on in a safe setting through a number of exercises, all the while assuring they are reachable outside of the workshop.

 As the work intensifies through the weekend, Workshop Facilitators help participants continually recreate and update their objectives.
 This on-going process enables the individuals to dig deeper to reach for goals they never thought imaginable, while at the same time integrating a belief structure that recognizes and insures that they are obtainable.

 Next, the participants begin a series of exercises and trainings to develop strategic methods that they can incorporate into their everyday life to achieve those goals while monitoring progress and regression.
 They learn a series of principles and a skill set specifically geared to addressing the distractions and difficulties faced by students with ADHD.
-For a more in-depth look at our workshop components, please see our training agenda.
+For a more in-depth look, please see our training agenda.

 Participants leave the workshops with a completed workbook in which they’ve journaled their progress through the program.
 This document holds:

-It is the ADHD College Success Guidance Program’s belief that the work – assessment of strengths and weakness, learning and applying our methods, and integrating them into successful actions – takes on even greater importance when the participant begins course work and the distractions return.
-After the workshop, Our Academic Coaches schedule 4 sessions within the next few weeks after the workshop to gauge the student's comfort level with their self-monitoring and progress.
+We believe that the work – assessment of strengths and weakness, learning and applying our methods, and integrating them into successful actions – takes on even greater importance when the participant begins course work and the distractions return.
+After the workshop, Our Academic Coaches schedule a session to follow-up on how participants are embracing their new-found skills, and how they will move forward with them in college and career.